Wolfbatcat/AO3-FicTracker-BlackBatCat/README.md

 - Automatically prepends `Last Read: Ch.
 X` to your custom note for that fic
 - Updates the chapter number each time you click it

+### ⭐ Kudos Button Hiding (Cloud Sync)
+New feature: When you give kudos to a work, AO3 FicTracker will automatically hide the kudos button on all chapters and work pages for that fic.
+- This status is tracked and synced across all devices using the Google Sheets Cloud Storage integration.

 ### ⚙️ Changed Default Settings
 Different defaults matching my own preferences:
 - **My Notes Button**: Disabled by default (`displayMyNotesButton: false`)